OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 On the flip side, if the script passes, we can be quite confident that the screenshots and video we collected are valid, and they can be updated immediately.

-What this means in practice is that if your Puppet scripts default to installing the latest versions of any software, and the scripts pass, the screenshots and video can be pushed to the live documentation without any manual intervention.
+In practice, this means if your Puppet scripts default to installing the latest versions of any software, and the scripts pass, the screenshots and video can be pushed to the live documentation without any manual intervention.
 This solves the issue of stale images being presented in the documentation and removes the cost of manually keeping this kind of media up to date.

 So if Jenkins ever refreshes their UI, you can be assured that the Octopus Guides will be kept up to date.